openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 ## Ready-to-use Model API solutions

-To apply Model API wrappers in custom applications, learn the provided example of common scenario of how to use Python* Model API.
+To apply Model API wrappers in custom applications, learn the provided example of common scenario of how to use Model API.

  In the example, the SSD architecture is used to predict bounding boxes on input image `"sample.png"`.
 The model execution is produced by `OpenvinoAdapter`, therefore we submit the path to the model's `xml` file.